 - Federal Decree No. 8,420 of 2015 (Brazilian Clean Company Act Decree).

 A bribe is an undue advantage that can be defined as an advantage not authorized by law, represented by a benefit or interest that is obtained through a corrupt act.

-Bribery under Brazilian law demands that one of the parties is a government official, since corruption between private individuals is not yet regulated in Brazil.
+Bribery under Brazilian law demands that one of the parties is a public official as corruption between private individuals is not yet regulated in Brazil.

 Criminal sphere: corruption is a crime governed by the Criminal Code and is divided between passive and active forms.
 It is defined as:

-Individuals can be criminally liable for offences concerning Brazilian public entities (i.e. federal government, states, counties, public or semi-public companies and other public entities) regardless of where the offence took place, the citizenship of the offender or their place of residence, as set forth in article 7, I, b and c of the Brazilian Penal Code.
+Individuals can be criminally liable for offenses concerning Brazilian public entities (ie federal government, states, counties, public or semi-public companies and other public entities) regardless of where the offense took place, the citizenship of the offender or their place of residence, as set forth in article 7, I, b and c of the Brazilian Penal Code.